Potato Pasta (pasta e patate)

 Instructions

-- Heat the oil in a large sauce pan over medium heat.
-Stir in the diced vegetables (soffritto), reduce the heat to medium-low, and cook for about 10 minutes until soft.
-Stir frequently.
+- Heat the oil in a heavy-bottomed pot or Dutch oven over medium heat.
+Stir in the diced vegetables (soffritto), reduce the heat to medium-low, and cook for 5 minutes until soft and the onion is translucent.

-- Serve with a drizzle of extra virgin olive oil, and extra black pepper, parmesan cheese, and parsley if you wish.
+- Serve immediately with a drizzle of extra virgin olive oil, more freshly ground black pepper, and plenty of grated parmesan cheese.
 Enjoy!

 Absolutely superb!